Arrested Portuguese hacker is Football Leaks 'whistleblower': lawyers

 According to Pinto’s lawyers, Doyen Sports, a Malta-based investment company providing funds to football clubs, filed a criminal complaint against Pinto in Portugal in 2015.
 The lawyers declined to give details of the complaint, which Reuters hasn’t viewed.

-A Doyen spokesperson told Reuters it had initially contacted the Portuguese police in 2015 after receiving an email from an “unknown user” who threatened to leak confidential documents, including players’ contracts, unless the company paid a “generous donation”.
+A Doyen spokesman, Francisco Empis, told Reuters the company had initially contacted the Portuguese police in 2015 after receiving an email from an “unknown user” who threatened to leak confidential documents, including players’ contracts, unless the company paid a “generous donation”.

 Portuguese police said they could not comment on investigations related to the Benfica emails leak, citing laws that prevent them from disclosing any details of an ongoing investigation.

-Reporting by Catarina Demony and Goncalo Almeida; Editing by Axel Bugge, Andrei Khalip and Toby Chopra
+Reporting by Catarina Demony and Goncalo Almeida; Editing by Nick Tattersall and Jon Boyle